RokkoEffe/Creating-2D-3D-colliders-with-Scripting-Spark-AR/README.md

 `Scene` module allows us to access objects on scene.
 We will use it to get position and scale.

-`Reactive` module gives as methods for reactive programming.
+`Reactive` module gives us methods for reactive programming.

 `Diagnostics` module lets you write messages to the console or watch reactive variable values.